 It is important to consider emerging risks in terms of not only mitigating losses but also future business opportunities, such as development of new insurance products and services.
-We are thus monitoring, researching, and studying risks on a Group-wide basis.
+We are thus monitoring, researching, and studying emerging risks on a Group-wide basis.

-(3) Capital Management
+(3) Capital Adequacy Management

-(4) Stress Test
+(4) Stress Testing